 There are different attack vectors that cybercriminals can use in their favor to infiltrate your systems.
 So in order to keep them truly protected; your company must have a security team willing to implement intelligent measures to protect your assets.

-Some of the tips you can follow to armor yourself against illicit crypto-mining are the following:
+Some tips you can follow to armor yourself against illicit crypto-mining are the following:

 #1 Keep your programs always up to date